 On-call Scientists seeks candidates from all scientific disciplines with a diversity of professional experiences.
 Volunteers will come from a range of sectors, including academia, industry, and non-profits, representing a spectrum of career stages, from recent graduates to faculty on sabbatical, to retired scientists and engineers.
 Regardless of background, career stage or age, to volunteer as part of On-call Scientists, you must meet the following minimum requirements:

 On-call Scientists is intended to be a global network.
-Citizenship requirements will depend on the location and needs of the host organization.
-Scientists from all countries and regions of the world are encouraged to register
+Citizenship and language requirements will depend on the location and needs of the host organization.
+Volunteers from all countries and regions of the world are encouraged to register.

 What else should you know?